Maya Angelou: Christmas 1989

 Finally, Maya asked me, “What were you doing on that day?”
 For, as we both knew, on that date in 1968, Dr Martin Luther King, Jr was killed.
 It marked a date that proved to be the turning point in each of our lives.

-So shortly after meeting Maya, we journeyed at Christmas to her home in Winston-Salem and spent the weekend with her family and fellow authors including Jessica (Decca) Mitford and her husband Robert Treuhaft.
+Shortly after meeting Maya, we journeyed at Christmas to her home in Winston-Salem and spent the weekend with her family and fellow authors including Jessica (Decca) Mitford and her husband Robert Treuhaft.
 (More of these interesting figures later.)
 We all played a fascinating poetry game and Maya cooked food for an army: ‘proof in the pudding’ that the best friendships are often based upon breaking bread and enjoying great meals together.

 Maya only spent that one year at the university in Virginia, and we had no more time for lunches or holiday feasts.
 But for decades afterwards, until just a few years before her death, she and Karl and I would phone briefly on “our” birthday or have our mutual publisher send one another our most recent books.
 (She wrote a lot more books than I ever will, so I now possess quite a stack!)
 My last package to Maya, I recall, contained a copy of my recent book, The Fire, sequel to The Eight, accompanied by a set of recordings that I’d found for her, of the complete works of one of our other mutual inspirations, Louis Armstrong!